omkaracharya/AgileBot/Deploy/README.md

    ##### *Hint: Copy the IdentityFile path from vagrant ssh-config path.
 If you are not using vagrant then provide private key file path.*

-5. Install ansible.

-    ```
-    yum install ansible
-    ```

-6. Test reachability of the virtual machine using inventory file.

-    ```
-    ansible all -m ping -i inventory
-    ```

-7. Update the environment variables in the environment file `ansible/env.conf` according to you target systems.
+8. Update the environment variables in the environment file `env.conf` according to you target systems.

       ```
       AGILEBOT_ID=